-The energy industry remains complex and volatile.
-I know you are aware of the many unpredictable pressures that impede the industry's ability to predict and forecast the demand for energy and energy commodities with any certainty.
-Our mission as shippers for the energy industry is to maintain an adequate and reliable flow of commodities to support the growing and insatiable demand for energy of this country.
+Our mission as shippers for the energy industry is to maintain an adequate and reliable flow of commodities to support the growing and insatiable demand for energy.
 As we have explained previously, the energy industry is held to a rigorous standard for reliability and resiliency.
 The commodities that our industry uses consist largely of heavy haul traffic that the majority cannot move by any means other than rail.
-That dependency leaves our sectors extremely vulnerable to the railroads and their service issues.
+That dependency leaves our sectors extremely vulnerable to the railroad being able to provide adequate service.

 We readily acknowledge that both the energy supply and rail freight sectors are not on-demand resources that can be called upon to perform instantly without adequate preparation.
-Despite the use of the best forecasting models in the industry, predictions of volume demand and the market often fall short of reality.
-Our concerns presented in these last several RETAC meetings continue to point out the fallout on our industry when most of the Class1 carriers keep operating personnel at low numbers and limit locomotive availability, which causes delays and service shortages for many shippers.
-The railroads remain far more responsive to investor desires than to customer requirements.
-We urge the Board to address the resulting market dysfunction that has become the unfortunate norm in the railroad industry.
+The recent executive orders from the administration, while providing a welcome reprieve from unrealistic demands for a green energy transition, also present concerns regarding the industry's ability to respond to surges in demand for commodities and service.
+As discussed in these meetings previously,, predictions of volume demand and the market often fall short of reality.
+Our concerns presented in these last several RETAC meetings continue to point out the fallout on our industry when operating personnel and equipment is kept at low numbers.

-We want to again stress the need for accumulating and maintaining robust reporting metrics to provide transparency as to the adequacy of service and carrier resources and to help the Board and shippers be able to identify issues earlier and prepare.
 Reliable rail service is critical if energy shippers are to maintain stability of the grid and support the economic growth of the country.